-The telephone-address-name match is performed using original documents that, by themselves or in combination, prove the connection between the Applicant's name, address and home or cellular telephone number (e.g., Original telephone bill, driver's license, utility bills, etc.).
+The telephone number-address-name match is performed using original documents that, by themselves or in combination, prove the connection between the Applicant's name, address and home or cellular telephone number (e.g., original telephone bill, driver's license, utility bills, etc.).

 When License Notaries are unable to perform the telephone-address-name match, an LRA from IdenTrust or the RA performs it.
-The LRA uses original documentation (e.g., telephone, utility bill), notarized copies (e.g., driver's license), or, third party databases to perform the match.
+The LRA uses original documentation (e.g., original telephone bill, utility bill), notarized copies (e.g., driver's license), or, third party databases to perform the match.